uhussain2011/laravel-challenge/README.md

 -	Instead of validating a request, building up $people = new People();, assign attributes and persist I could tie this all up into 1 to avoid duplication.

-## how long did this take?

-Around 2-3 hours